 1970 Kansas Barbed Wire Swap & Sell

 Who could forget the good old days at the fairgrounds?
-Hot afternoons followed by drenching rains.
-Tractors pulling cars and pickups out of the mud.
-An 18 inch section of wire selling for $180 - a record price for the time.
-Splicing, trading, bidding, tailgating, and just plain having a good time.
+Hot afternoons were followed by drenching rains.
+Local farmers brought tractors to pull cars and pickups out of the mud.
+An 18 inch section of Dodge Star barbed wire sold for a record $180 - over $1,000 in today's dollars.
+Splicing, trading, bidding, tailgating, and just plain having a good time was the overall theme.
 Yes, those were the days.

 1970 Barbed Wire Show

 Charles Kuralt goes "On the Road" at the museum in downtown LaCrosse.
-Ivan Krug & Ray Weiser work the "Powder Puff" splicing competition (participant unknown).
+Ivan Krug & Ray Weiser work the "Powder Puff" splicing competition for Alberta Stites.

-Participants fill the fairgrounds on a sunny afternoon.
-Displays of all kinds fill the Exhibit Building.
+Swap & Sell participants fill the fairgrounds on a sunny afternoon.
+Displays of all kinds fill the Exhibit Building at the fairgrounds.

 Auctioneer Russ Lohrey (left) and Don Stites sell the wire that sets the trend prices.
-Tailgate sellers were popular.
+Tailgate sellers sold and traded from pickup beds and car trunks.

 Return to Barbed Wire Show Archives